Toronto FC caps tumultuous week with much-needed 2-1 victory over D.C. United

 "I think this city, the fans, everybody, don't deserve this," he added.
 "And I think maybe we need to change something.
 We need a little bit more tactics.
 We need an idea how we play, because this is the real problem for me.
 It's impossible to play like this when we play without (an) idea."

+Insigne had little to say when asked about his compatriot's situation with the club, saying it was between the player and coach.

+"(Fede) is a great champion and we will see him again on the pitch ," said the former Napoli captain.

-Bradley called the comments "out of line" and said the Italian would not figure in Saturday's match.
-He called it a "coach's decision" rather than a disciplinary move, saying Bernardeschi's future with the club was not in doubt.
+Bradley called Bernardeschi's comments "out of line."
+He described the benching as a "coach's decision" rather than a disciplinary move, adding Bernardeschi's future with the club was not in doubt.

 But the size of the rift seemed clear when Bernardeschi, ever present in the Toronto lineup this season up until Saturday, responded with an Instagram story that listed all the team's statistical categories he was first or second in.